-You can usually borrow up to the cost of attendance, minus other financial aid, and the lender will set rules on how you can spend the money you borrow.
+You can usually borrow only up to the cost of attendance, minus other financial aid, and the lender will set rules on how you can spend the money you borrow.
 Generally, you can use private student loans for education costs and living expenses.
-Here’s a look at what falls into those categories and what you should spend your private student loans on.
+Here’s a closer look at what falls into those categories.

-What you should spend your private student loans on
+What you can spend your private student loans on

 Every private lender has its own rules about how you can use loan funds, so check your loan documents or contact your lender for details.
-Borrowers can typically use private student loans to pay for educational and living expenses, which may include:
+Borrowers can typically use private student loans to pay for educational and living expenses only, which may include:

 - College tuition: Private student loans are usually used to pay for tuition, which is the basic cost of enrolling in classes.
-This is typically your largest education-related expense.
+This is typically the largest education-related expense.

 - Fees: Your school might charge academic fees associated with your degree program or institutional fees that cover things like parking at the school and using campus facilities.
 Your loans can cover these costs.

 - Room and board: Private student loans can pay for living expenses and meals while you’re enrolled in school.
-These may include on-campus housing, like a dorm room and meal plan, or off-campus housing expenses like an apartment, utilities and weekly groceries.
+These may include on-campus housing, like a dorm room and cafeteria meal plan, or off-campus housing expenses, like rent for an apartment, utilities and groceries.

-- Books and supplies: Student loans also cover things you need for class, including textbooks and supplies like pens, notebooks and backpacks.
+- Books and supplies: Student loans also cover supplies you need for class, including textbooks, pens, notebooks and backpacks.

 - Transportation: While you can use private loans to pay for the costs of getting to class — like gasoline, parking passes, bus passes and highway tolls — you can’t buy a car with your loan funds.

-- Equipment: If you need equipment to participate in your classes, like a laptop, software program or camera, you can use your loans to cover the costs.
+- Equipment: If you need equipment to participate in your classes, like a laptop, software program or camera, you can use loan funds to cover the costs.

 - Dependent care expenses: You may be able to use private student loans to pay for child care or adult care while you attend classes.

-What you should not spend your private loans on
+What you shouldn’t spend your private student loans on

-When you take out a private student loan, you’ll typically sign a loan agreement that includes language about what you can and can’t spend your private loans on.
-Pay attention to this information, because you could face serious consequences if your lender finds out that you misused the student loan.
-For instance, the lender might terminate your current loan, ask you to repay the loan balance immediately and block you from borrowing in the future.
+When you take out a private student loan, you’ll typically sign a loan agreement that outlines what you can and can’t spend your private loans on.
+Pay attention to this information, because you could face serious consequences if the lender finds out that you misused loan funds.
+For instance, the lender could terminate your current loan, ask you to repay the loan balance immediately and block you from borrowing in the future.

-You won’t have to send receipts to your lender or otherwise show how you used your private student loan funds.
-But even if you get away with using the loan for splurges, it’s not a good idea, because you’ll eventually have to make monthly payments.
-And those fancy dinners, trips and brand-new cellphones will cost more when you repay the loan, thanks to compounding interest.
+Even if you get away with using the loan for unauthorized purchases, it’s not a good idea, because you’ll eventually have to repay that money with interest.
+Those fancy dinners, extravagant trips and brand-new cellphones will ultimately cost more when you repay the loan, thanks to compounding interest.

-- Entertainment: Your loan funds weren’t meant to pay for things like concert tickets, streaming services and movie passes.
+- Entertainment: Your loan funds aren’t meant to pay for things like concert tickets, streaming services and movie passes.

 - Travel: You shouldn’t use private student loans to pay for vacations, like a spring break trip, but you might be able to use the money to pay for an accredited study abroad program.
 Contact the lender and ask for details.

-- Dining out: You can use your private student loans to pay for meal plans or weekly groceries, but it’s not a good idea to regularly use the money on restaurants or takeout food.
+- Dining out: You can use your private student loans to pay for meal plans and groceries, but some lenders may prohibit restaurant costs or takeout food.

-- Emergency funds: Generally, it’s a good idea to keep three to six months’ worth of expenses in savings.
-But your private student loans shouldn’t be used to fund this, because it’s money you’ll have to repay in the future.
+- Emergency funds: Generally, it’s a good idea to keep three to six months’ worth of expenses in savings — but your private student loans shouldn’t be used to fund this, because it’s money you’ll have to repay in the future.